This Wonderful Company Sits In The Nosebleed Section Of The S&P 500 Arena

 Monopoly board game brand is a trademark of Hasbro, Inc.

-Magic 8 Ball fortune-telling toy brand is a trademark of Mattel, Inc.
+Magic 8 Ball fortune-telling toy brand is a trademark of Mattel, Inc. (NASDAQ:MAT)

 Data Sources: Seeking Alpha, YCharts, and Charles Schwab & Co.
-(Morningstar, Thomson Reuters, and S&P Capital IQ.)
+(Morningstar, Thomson Reuters, and S&P Capital IQ).

 Disclosure: I am/we are long MSFT.